TaoDFang/PPI_Prediction_byCoevolution/.ipynb_checkpoints/README-checkpoint.md

 ```
 conda install -c conda-forge singularity=3.8.7
 ```
+mention here singularity is not necesseary
 (Havent test this myself)

 ## Raw data and result computation
+mention time and size

 To download all the raw data and to  generate all the data results needed for this project.

 got to folder  PPI_Prediction_byCoevolution/scripts \